 About Food Insecurity

 Household food security exists when all people, at all times, have physical and economic access to sufficient, safe, and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
-Across our country.
-4.4 million Canadians are living in food-insecure households and 1 in 6 households in Nova Scotia are food insecure.
-It is a crisis.
+6.9 million people in the 10 provinces in Canada, including 1.8 million children, lived in food-insecure households in 2022.

 Why people are food insecure